PeteDarinzo/Capstone-1-Road-Trip-Log/README.md

    - The [IP-API](https://ip-api.com/docs/api:json) can be used to obtain a user’s geographic location from their IP address.
    - The [Image Charts](https://documentation.image-charts.com/) API can be used to generate charts of user expenses, daily mileage, etc.
    - The [Observable](https://github.com/d3/d3/blob/main/API.md) API could be used to create interactive maps plotting the trip based on post locations  (stretch goal).
+   - Several APIs exist for route planning, restaurants, and weather.
+These could be used to accomplish the stretch goal of providing the user information about future destinations to aid in trip planning.

 4. **Outline**
    - **Database Schema**